dwhall/minisvd2nim/README.md

 # read the register (v is a distinct type)
 var v = PERIPH.REG

-# these will fail compilation because of the distinct type
+# ERROR cannot modify the distinct type with normal integers
 v = v + 1
 v = v + 1'u32

 # read the register as a uint32
 var w = PERIPH.REG.uint32

-# when you do math with a uint32, be sure
-# to specify the literals as uint32 as well.
+# modify a uint32 with uint32 literals
 w = w + 1'u32

+# write to the register (accepts the register's distinct type)
+PERIPH.REG = v

-# write to the register (accepts a uint32)
+# write to the register (also accepts a uint32)
 PERIPH.REG = w

-# read a field from the register
+# read a field from the register (f is a distinct type)
-# the field is right-shifted to occupy bit 0, up to the field's width
+# the field is right-shifted to occupy bit 0,
+# up to the field's width
 var f = PERIPH.REG.FIELD1

-# this will fail compilation because of the distinct type
+# ERROR cannot modify the distinct type with normal integers
 f = f + 1'u32

 # read the field as a uint32
 # the field is right-shifted to occupy bit 0,
 # up to the field's width
 var g = PERIPH.REG.FIELD1.uint32

+# modify a uint32 with uint32 literals
 g = g + 1'u32

-# this is a compile-time error (for now).
+# ERROR this is a compile-time error (for now).
 # I'd like to make this work, but right now
 # it would have an unexpected read.
 PERIPH.REG.FIELD1 = g

-# read-modify-write one field in the register
+# read-modify-write one field in the register.
-# the value given in parentheses (42) will be
+# the uint32 value given in parentheses (42) will be
-# left-shifted up to the field's offset.
+# left-shifted to the field's offset.
-# The bits not in the field are unaffected.
+# The register's other bits are not affected.
 PERIPH.REG.FIELD1(42).write()

-# this by itself is a compile-time error
+# ERROR this by itself is a compile-time error
 PERIPH.REG.FIELD1(42)

 # read-modify-write more than one field in the register.
-# the value given in parentheses will be
+# the uint32 value given in parentheses will be
-# left-shifted up to the field's offset
+# left-shifted to the field's offset
 PERIPH.REG
       .FIELD1(g)
       .FIELD2(42)